KaeloLentsoe/Git-Version-Control-Notes/Git-notes.md

        ```

 *These are just some basic configurations to get you started.
 You can explore more Git configurations and customize them according to your preferences and workflow requirements.*

+## Setting your editor

+To set your preferred text editor for Git, you can use the `core.editor` configuration option.
+Here's how to do it:

+1. **Using Command Line**:
+   - Open a terminal or command prompt.
+   - Run the following command, replacing `"editor"` with the command or path to your preferred text editor (e.g., `"vim"`, `"nano"`, `"code"`, `"notepad++"`):
+     ```
+     git config --global core.editor "editor"
+     ```

+2. **Examples**:
+   - If you prefer Vim:
+     ```
+     git config --global core.editor "vim"
+     ```
+   - If you prefer Nano:
+     ```
+     git config --global core.editor "nano"
+     ```
+   - If you prefer Visual Studio Code:
+     ```
+     git config --global core.editor "code --wait"
+     ```
+   - If you prefer Notepad++ on Windows:
+     ```
+     git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"
+     ```

+3. **Verify Configuration**:
+   - You can verify that your editor is set correctly by running:
+     ```
+     git config --global core.editor
+     ```

+Now, when you use commands that require opening an editor (e.g., writing commit messages), Git will use your configured text editor.

+## Checking Your Settings

+To check your Git settings, you can use the `git config` command with various options to list specific configurations or display all configurations.
+Here's how you can check your Git settings:

+1. **List All Configurations**:
+   - Open a terminal or command prompt.
+   - Run the following command:
+     ```
+     git config --list
+     ```
+   - This command will display all Git configurations set on your system, including global, system, and local configurations.

+2. **Check Specific Configuration**:
+   - If you want to check a specific configuration, you can specify its key with the `--get` option.
+   - For example, to check your global user.name configuration:
+     ```
+     git config --get user.name
+     ```
+   - This command will display the value of the user.name configuration.

+3. **Check Local Configuration**:
+   - You can also check configurations set at the local repository level by navigating to the repository directory in your terminal and running the same `git config` commands without the `--global` option.
+   - For example, to check the user.name configuration for the current repository:
+     ```
+     git config --get user.name
+     ```
+   - This command will display the value of the user.name configuration specific to the current repository.

+*By using these commands, you can easily check and verify your Git settings to ensure they are correctly configured according to your preferences and workflow requirements.*

+## Git configuration levels

+Git supports three levels of configuration, which determine where the configuration settings are applied.
+These levels are:

+1. **Local Configuration**:
+   - Local configuration settings are specific to a particular Git repository.
+They are stored in the `.git/config` file within the repository directory.
+   - Settings configured at this level only apply to the repository in which they are set.
+They override higher-level configurations for that specific repository.
+   - Local configurations can be set using the `git config` command without the `--global` or `--system` options.
+For example:
+     ```
+     git config user.name "Your Name"
+     ```

+2. **Global Configuration**:
+   - Global configuration settings are applied to all repositories on your system.
+They are stored in the `.gitconfig` file in your home directory (`~/.gitconfig` or `%USERPROFILE%\.gitconfig` on Windows).
+   - Global configurations are useful for settings that you want to apply universally across all your Git repositories, such as your name and email address.
+   - Global configurations can be set using the `git config` command with the `--global` option.
+For example:
+     ```
+     git config --global user.name "Your Name"
+     ```

+3. **System Configuration**:
+   - System configuration settings are applied system-wide for all users on the system.
+They are stored in a system-level configuration file (e.g., `/etc/gitconfig` on Unix-based systems).
+   - System configurations are typically managed by administrators and are less commonly used by individual developers.
+   - System configurations can be set using the `git config` command with the `--system` option.
+For example:
+     ```
+     sudo git config --system core.editor "vim"
+     ```

+*When you set a configuration option, Git will use the value from the most specific configuration level available.
+Local configurations override global configurations, and global configurations override system configurations.
+This allows you to customize Git behavior at different levels depending on your needs.*